aleen42/PersonalWiki/post/so_a_web_designer/so_a_web_designer.md

 More and more services are going online.
 We are seeing smarter, faster, stronger web applications that are way closer to software than what a blog ever was.
 Plus many either benefit from the advantage of being an online tool.
 Many are based upon collaboration, and what better place than the web?
 [[4]](http://tympanus.net/codrops/2013/09/23/so-youre-a-web-designer-right/#ref4_storify) [[5]](http://tympanus.net/codrops/2013/09/23/so-youre-a-web-designer-right/#ref5_spotify) [[6]](http://tympanus.net/codrops/2013/09/23/so-youre-a-web-designer-right/#ref6_editorially)

+Experiments with 3D graphics that resemble high-end videogames, straight in the browser.
+And so on.

+We are not in a header-nav-content-sidebar-footer scenario anymore.

+The skills needed to achieve the Web of tomorrow will mutate with the scenario.
+So changing the way we do websites starts by revising our process.